loftwah/downscope/src/pages/chapter-five.md

 "Wait, you really don't know what you're picking up, do you?" he asked, studying her more carefully.

 "I...
 I made a transaction while I was... not in a good state," Emma admitted, the partial truth spilling out under stress.
 "I wasn't thinking clearly.
 I don't remember exactly what..."
+The words trailed off.
+How could she explain trying to buy oblivion, a chemical escape hatch back to a reckless past?

 The standing man barked out a laugh.
 "Holy shit, Vince.
 She's for real.
-Rich lady from uptown got wasted and ordered product, then showed up not even knowing what she bought.
+Rich lady from uptown got wasted, ordered a party pack straight out of 2010, then showed up not even knowing what she bought.
 That's a fucking first."

 Vince, apparently the seated man, continued to study Emma with calculating eyes.
 "Most people send someone else for pickup.
 Or use one of the drop services.
 Walking in yourself is... unusual.
-Especially for someone like you."
+Especially for someone like you, ordering _this_ particular assortment."

-"Someone like me?"
+"Assortment?"
 Emma echoed weakly.

-"Yeah, you know.
-Corporate type.
-Suit.
-Not our usual clientele for this quantity."

-A horrible suspicion began forming in Emma's mind.
-"Quantity?"
+A horrible suspicion began forming in her mind, different from her initial fear but still deeply unsettling.

 Vince sighed, clearly growing impatient.
 "Look, we're not here to play games.
 You transferred the Bitcoin, we sourced the product.
 Standard business.
 But next time, maybe don't show up looking like you just walked out of a board meeting, alone, in a neighborhood you clearly don't belong in.
 It attracts attention, which is bad for everyone."

-He nodded to the standing man, who moved to a cabinet behind the desk, unlocked it with a key from his pocket, and removed a package—a small box, perhaps the size of a shoe box, wrapped in brown paper and sealed with packing tape.
+He nodded to the standing man, who moved to a cabinet behind the desk, unlocked it with a key from his pocket, and removed a package.
+It was a small box, perhaps the size of a shoe box, wrapped in brown paper and sealed with packing tape.

 "Your order," Vince said, sliding it across the desk toward her.
 "As specified.
 Quality verified."

 Emma stared at the package, comprehension slowly dawning.
 This wasn't about a hit on Victor.
 This was about drugs.
-She had, in her drunken spiral, ordered drugs—likely a substantial quantity given the Bitcoin amount and the seriousness of this interaction.
+She had, in her drunken spiral, ordered a significant quantity of party drugs, likely the kind she hadn't touched in years: MDMA, maybe some cocaine, perhaps even meth given the Bitcoin amount and the dealers' surprise.
+A desperate attempt to chemically escape her reality by revisiting the hedonism of her past.

 The relief was so overwhelming she nearly collapsed, her knees threatening to buckle beneath her.
 Not murder.
 Not a contract killing.
-Just a drug purchase—illegal, yes, dangerous, certainly, but not the moral catastrophe she'd feared.
+Just a massive, reckless, illegal drug purchase.
+A horrifying relapse into a past self, yes, dangerous, certainly, but not the moral catastrophe she'd feared.

 "I... thank you," she said automatically, years of professional courtesy kicking in absurdly.